-- a.
-All applicants for officially-recognized social media accounts are required to submit the profile image/avatar of each account as part of the application process to ensure that Gadsden State's branding standards set forth by the College are upheld. - b.
-All social media accounts officially recognized by GSCC must have at least two GSCC employees as administrators at all times to ensure adherence to this policy. - c.
+- All applicants for officially-recognized social media accounts are required to submit the profile image/ avatar of each account as part of the application process to ensure that Gadsden State's branding standards set forth by the College are upheld. - All social media accounts officially recognized by GSCC must have at least two GSCC employees as administrators at all times to ensure adherence to this policy. - 3.
 Should a GSCC employee administrator of an account leave the College for any reason or no longer wishes to be an account administrator, it is the academic or administrative department's responsibility to designate another GSCC employee to be an account administrator and remove the former employee's administrative permissions to the site.
-Whenever possible, a department should appoint two individuals to act concurrently as account administrators for a social media site representing GSCC. - d.
-If there are not two employees available to serve as account administrators, a member of the GSCC Social Media Policy Committee may serve in that capacity. - e.
-If there are any problems identifying a new administrator, contact the GSCC Social Media Policy Committee. - f.
-GSCC employees identified as administrators of accounts are responsible for managing and monitoring content of their social media accounts.
+Whenever possible, a department should appoint two individuals to act concurrently as account administrators for a social media site representing GSCC. - 4.
+If there are not two employees available to serve as account administrators, the Web Design/Social Media Specialist may serve in that capacity. - If there are any problems identifying a new administrator, contact the Web Design/Social Media Specialist. - GSCC employees identified as administrators of accounts are responsible for managing and monitoring content of their social media accounts.
 Administrators are responsible to remove content that may violate the College's Conduct Policies or the Social Media Terms and Conditions.